fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 Now we need a way to present and change the state in the UI.
 Here are a few key points about this code.

-1. When using the ngrx `Store` class, it is necessary to give it a TypeScript interface that cooresponds the object we passed to the NgModule.
-In this example, our `AppState` interface handles this task with it's one `message` property.
+1. When using the ngrx `Store` class, it is necessary to give it a TypeScript interface that corresponds to the object we passed to the NgModule.
+In this example, our `AppState` interface handles this task with its one `message` property.
 2. A variable for `message$` is set as an Observable on the component by calling `this.store.select('message')`.
 3. We trigger state changes by sending actions to the reducer with `this.store.dispatch('ACTION')`